-5.5 REGULATORY SPILL REPORTING
+4.5 REGULATORY SPILL REPORTING

 If a spill is determined to be a threat to the environment or human health, regulatory and DOE notification may be necessary.
-Contacts and telephone numbers can be found on Attachment 1, Release Notification Phone List.
+Contacts and telephone numbers can be found on Attachment 1, ENV-CP Release Notification Phone List.

-If a Spill impacts a Solid Waste Management Unit (SWMU) or Area of Concern (AOC), contact ENV-CP and ADEP Corrective Action Program for possible additional notification requirements.
-See Attachment 1 to this document.
+If a spill impacts a Solid Waste Management Unit (SWMU) or Area of Concern (AOC), contact ENV-CP and Environmental Remediation (ER) for possible additional notification requirements.

-If ENV Division or designated SME personnel determine after a site inspection or verbal notification that a spill is non-reportable to DOE or applicable regulatory agencies, a non-reportable spill report must be completed by appropriate facility designated personnel.
-See attachment 2 for the spill report form and information to be collected.
-Once the form has been accurately completed it can be sent to the SME at ENV-CP for required documentation.
+If ENV Division or designated SME personnel determine after a site inspection or verbal notification that a spill is non-reportable to DOE or applicable regulatory agencies, a LANL ENV-CP Unplanned Release Report must be completed (Attachment 2) and submitted to the ENV-CP SME for required documentation.